replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

       <tr>
         <td><code>midstream/charts</code></td>
         <td>No</td>
-        <td><p>Appears only when the <code>useHelmInstall</code> property is set to <code>true</code>.</p><p>Contains a subdirectory for each Helm chart.
+        <td><p>Appears only when the <code>useHelmInstall</code> property in the HelmChart custom resource is set to <code>true</code>.</p><p>Contains a subdirectory for each Helm chart.
 Each Helm chart has its own kustomizations because each chart is rendered and deployed separately from other charts and manifests.</p><p>The subcharts of each Helm chart also have their own kustomizations and are rendered separately.
 However, these subcharts are included and deployed as part of the parent chart.</p></td>
       </tr>
       <tr>
         <td><code>downstream/charts</code></td>
         <td>Yes</td>
-        <td><p>Appears only when the <code>useHelmInstall</code> property is set to <code>true</code>.</p><p>Contains a subdirectory for each Helm chart.
+        <td><p>Appears only when the <code>useHelmInstall</code> property in the HelmChart custom resource is set to <code>true</code>.</p><p>Contains a subdirectory for each Helm chart.
 Each Helm chart has its own kustomizations because each chart is rendered and deployed separately from other charts and manifests.</p><p>The subcharts of each Helm chart also have their own kustomizations and are rendered separately.
 However, these subcharts are included and deployed as part of the parent chart.</p></td>
       </tr>
   </table>